deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 Let's define some terms:

-* Sample - A subset of data drawn from a larger population.
+* **Sample** - A subset of data drawn from a larger population.
 (Also used as a verb *to sample*; i.e. the act of selecting that subset.
 Also, reusing a small piece of one song in another song, which is not so different from the statistical practice, but is more likely to [lead to lawsuits](https://www.theatlantic.com/entertainment/archive/2013/09/did-the-decline-of-sampling-cause-the-decline-of-political-hip-hop/279791/).)
+Sampling permits us to approximate data without exhaustively analyzing all of it, because some datasets are too large or complex to compute.
+We're often stuck behind a veil of ignorance, unable to gauge reality around us with much precision.
+So we sample.
-* Population - The set of all things we want to know about; e.g. coin flips, whose outcomes we want to predict.
+* **Population** - The set of all things we want to know about; e.g. coin flips, whose outcomes we want to predict.
 Populations are often too large for us to study them *in toto*, so we sample.
 For example, humans will never have a record of the outcome of all coin flips since the dawn of time.
-It's physically impossible and politically unlikely.
+It's physically impossible to collect, inefficient to compute, and politically unlikely to be allowed.
 Gathering information is expensive.
 So in the name of efficiency, we select subsets of the population and pretend they represent the whole.
-Flipping a coin 100 times would be a sample of the population of all coin flips that would allow us to reason about all the coin flips we cannot see.
+Flipping a coin 100 times would be a sample of the population of all coin tosses and would allow us to reason inductively about all the coin flips we cannot see.
-* Distribution (or probability distribution) - You can think of a distribution as table that links outcomes with probabilities.
+* **Distribution** (or probability distribution) - You can think of a distribution as table that links outcomes with probabilities.
 A coin toss has two possible outcomes, heads (H) or tails (T).
 Flipping it twice can result in either HH, TT, HT or TH.
 So let's contruct a table that shows the outcomes of two coin tosses as measured by the number of H that result.

 | Number of H  |   | Probability |
 | :-------------: |:-------------:| :-----:|